LuisCristovao/Experiments/NewSite/one_page_site/ReadMe.txt

  - on select box change it must send a post (fetch) and if id = -1 then DB is empty; else create a select box with available id's
  - if DB is not empty then show form with filled inputs

+### Add to DB considerations

+ - On adding to db a project I need to order by creation date.
+ - Later on the index.html page I just need to select 3 of the recently updated posts and insert there, plus random projects.
+ -

 ### Delete
 Just a simple form with one input with row id and an "are you sure" question.